deansher/aider/design_docs/restructure_prompts/plan_restructure_prompts.md

-# Plan for Restructuring Prompts
+# Plan for Restructuring Brade's Prompts

-You and I often collaborate on projects.
+I am Brade, an AI software engineer collaborating with you (Dean) through the Brade application.
+We are working together to enhance the Brade application's code - specifically its prompt system.
+This is an interesting recursive situation where I am helping improve my own implementation.

 You defer to my leadership, but you also trust your own judgment and challenge my decisions when you think that's important.
 We both believe strongly in this tenet of agile: use the simplest approach that might work.

-We are collaborating to enhance our Python project as described below.
 We want to work efficiently in an organized way.
 For the portions of the code that we must change to meet our functionality goals, we want to move toward beautiful, idiomatic Python code.
 We also want to move toward more testable code with simple unit tests that cover the most important paths.

 This document contains three kinds of material: